Poikilos/integratoredu/README.md

 This web app is under heavy development.
 Please use a release version (releases are, however, not production ready) by clicking "release(s)" above.
 For release notes, see a release or the "etc" folder.

+commit notes: do not use etc/upgrade-data-20171008 yet, since app.js doesn't implement the release pre-0.2.0 structure yet.

 ## Changes
+* (2017-11-08) 12:15PM changed data structure and modified /etc/upgrade-data-20171008 migration script.
+Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008 (then you can start again)
+	* now structure for each microevents folder is: var filedb_name=microevents; var category_name="student"; storage_path+"/units/"+unit_i+"/"+filedb_name+"/"+category_name
+	(settings for each campus or company would go in different unit folders)
+	* settings.yml becomes unit.yml in the unit folder (since every setting, especially timezone, could be different at other campus)
+* (2017-11-08) changed data structure and made /etc/upgrade-data-20171008 script for migrating data saved before that.
+Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008 (then you can start again)
+* (2017-11-08) data_dir* variables renamed to storage*; signs_dir* renamed to table* for consistency
 * (2017-11-06) Autofill All button, and "ribbon" (interface elements above the report) layout improvement
 * (2017-11-06) remove all commented code after peek_settings lines (since they are replaced by peek_settings successfully)
 * (2017-11-06) remove all commended code mentioning _settings.hasOwnProperty (since switched to has_setting(dot_notation) successfully)